-- "Act" means the Securities Exchange Act of 1934, as amended. - "Award" or "Awards," except where referring to a particular category of grant under the Plan, shall include Incentive Stock Options, Non-Qualified Stock Options, Restricted Stock Awards, Unrestricted Stock Awards, Performance Share Awards and Dividend Equivalent Rights. - "Board" means the Board of Directors of the Company. - "Code" means the Internal Revenue Code of 1986, as amended, and any successor Code, and related rules, regulations and interpretations. - "Committee" means the Committee of the Board referred to in Section 2. - "Disinterested Person" means an Independent Director who qualifies as such under Rule 16b-3(c)(2)(i) promulgated under the Act, or any successor definition under said Rule.
-If Rule 16b-3(c)(2)(i) is amended and such definition no longer exists, the requirement set forth in Section 2(a) hereof that each member of the Committee be a Disinterested Person shall cease to apply. - "Dividend Equivalent Right" means Awards granted pursuant to Section 9. - "Effective Date" means the date on which the Plan is approved by stockholders as set forth in Section 15. - "Fair Market Value" of the Stock on any given date means (i) if the Stock is admitted to quotation on the National Association of Securities Dealers Automated Quotation System ("NASDAQ"), the Fair Market Value on any given date shall not be less than the average of the highest bid and lowest asked prices of the Stock reported for such date or, if no bid and asked prices were reported for such date, for the last day preceding such date for which such prices were reported, or (ii) if the Stock is admitted to trading on a national securities exchange or the NASDAQ National Market System, then clause (i) shall not apply and the Fair Market Value on any date shall not be less than the closing price reported for the Stock on such exchange or system for such date or, if no sales were reported for such date, for the last date preceding such date for which a sale was reported, and (iii) notwithstanding the foregoing, the Fair Market Value of the Stock on the effective date of the Initial Public Offering shall be the offering price to the public of the Stock on such date.

-"Incentive Stock Option" means any Stock Option designated and qualified as an "incentive stock option" as defined in Section 422 of the Code.
+- "Act" means the Securities Exchange Act of 1934, as amended. - "Award" or "Awards," except where referring to a particular category of grant under the Plan, shall include Incentive Stock Options, Non-Qualified Stock Options, Restricted Stock Awards, Unrestricted Stock Awards, Performance Share Awards and Dividend Equivalent Rights. - "Board" means the Board of Directors of the Company. - "Code" means the Internal Revenue Code of 1986, as amended, and any successor Code, and related rules, regulations and interpretations. - "Committee" means the Committee of the Board referred to in Section 2. - "Dividend Equivalent Right" means Awards granted pursuant to Section 9. - "Effective Date" means the date on which the Plan is approved by stockholders as set forth in Section 15. - "Fair Market Value" of the Stock on any given date means (i) if the Stock is admitted to quotation on the National Association of Securities Dealers Automated Quotation System ("NASDAQ"), the Fair Market Value on any given date shall not be less than the average of the highest bid and lowest asked prices of the Stock reported for such date or, if no bid and asked prices were reported for such date, for the last day preceding such date for which such prices were reported, or (ii) if the Stock is admitted to trading on a national securities exchange or the NASDAQ National Market System, then clause (i) shall not apply and the Fair Market Value on any date shall not be less than the closing price reported for the Stock on such exchange or system for such date or, if no sales were reported for such date, for the last date preceding such date for which a sale was reported. - "Incentive Stock Option" means any Stock Option designated and qualified as an "incentive stock option" as defined in Section 422 of the Code. - "Independent Director" means a member of the Board who is considered an "Independent Director" as set forth in the Nasdaq listing requirements. - "Non-Qualified Stock Option" means any Stock Option that is not an Incentive Stock Option. - "Option" or "Stock Option" means any option to purchase shares of Stock granted pursuant to Section 5. - "Performance Share Award" means any Award granted pursuant to Section 8.

-- "Independent Director" means a member of the Board who is neither an employee or officer of the Company or any Subsidiary, nor a representative of the major investor of the Company prior to the Company's Initial Public Offering. - "Initial Public Offering" means the first underwritten public offering pursuant to an effective registration statement under the Securities Act of 1933, as amended, covering the offer and sale of Stock to the public. - "Non-Qualified Stock Option" means any Stock Option that is not an Incentive Stock Option. - "Option" or "Stock Option" means any option to purchase shares of Stock granted pursuant to Section 5. - "Performance Share Award" means any Award granted pursuant to Section 8. - "Restricted Stock Award" means any Award granted pursuant to Section 6. - "Stock" means the Common Stock, par value \$.01 per share, of the Company, subject to adjustments pursuant to Section 3. - "Subsidiary" means any corporation or other entity (other than the Company) in any unbroken chain of corporations or other entities, beginning with the Company, if each of the corporations or entities (other than the last corporation or entity in the unbroken chain) owns stock or other interests possessing 50% or more of the economic interest or the total combined voting power of all classes of stock or other interests in one of the other corporations or entities in the chain. - "Unrestricted Stock Award" means any Award granted pursuant to Section 7.
+"Restricted Stock Award" means any Award granted pursuant to Section 6.

+"Stock" means the Common Stock, par value \$.01 per share, of the Company, subject to adjustments pursuant to Section 3.

+"Subsidiary" means any corporation or other entity (other than the Company) in any unbroken chain of corporations or other entities, beginning with the Company, if each of the corporations or entities (other than the last corporation or entity in the unbroken chain) owns stock or other interests possessing 50% or more of the economic interest or the total combined voting power of all classes of stock or other interests in one of the other corporations or entities in the chain.

+"Unrestricted Stock Award" means any Award granted pursuant to Section 7.